masc-ucsc/docs/docs/pyrope/05b-statements.md

 if true {
   code(x)
-  continue             // compile error, no upper loop scope }
+  continue             // error: no upper loop scope
+}

 a = 3